Decoding Visual Experience and Mapping Semantics through Whole-Brain Analysis Using fMRI Foundation Models: Methods

 \paragraph{Two-Way-Identification Accuracy} To assess the quality of the reconstructed images against the ground truth texts, we utilized the Two-Way-Identification Accuracy metric.
 This involved using a pre-trained CLIP model to encode \(n\) reconstructed images and \(n\) ground-truth texts into image embeddings \(\mathcal{H_{\textit{image}}}\) and text embeddings \(\mathcal{H_{\textit{text}}}\), respectively.
 We computed the Pearson product-moment correlation coefficients~\cite{harris2020array}, resulting in an image-text coefficient matrix \(M \in \mathbb{R}^{n \times n}\).
 The accuracy for each image was determined by the ratio of row elements with values less than their diagonal counterparts, divided by \(n-1\).
 The overall two-way identification accuracy is the average of these individual accuracies.

-We recruited 24 young subjects, each presented with 20 scenarios accompanied by text descriptions.
+We recruited 24 young adults~(age under 30), each participant was presented with 20 scenarios accompanied by text descriptions.
 Utilizing the aforementioned metric, we aggregated the data into a comprehensive coefficient matrix \(M_{\textit{all}} \in \mathbb{R}^{480 \times 480}\), and performed a permutation test 5,000 times by randomizing the sequence of image embeddings.

 \paragraph{Scale Analysis} In our scale analysis, we constructed a scenario-based image-text coefficient matrix \(M_{\textit{sc}} \in \mathbb{R}^{24 \times 24}\) to quantify the scenario-based accuracies.
 To further explore the interplay between each scenario and the images from the WAVE training set, we computed the cosine distances, resulting in a cosine distance matrix \(M_{\textit{d}} \in \mathbb{R}^{24 \times 4803}\).
 This matrix represents the distances between the textual descriptions of each scenario and the 4,803 training images.
 To synthesize these relationships into actionable insights, the mean cosine distance was calculated for each scenario using the formula: